swilgosz/hanamimastery/data/episodes/44-github-integration.md

     hanamirb: https://www.reddit.com/r/hanamirb/comments/XXX
 source: https://github.com/hanamimastery/episodes/tree/main/044
 ---
-Hi there!
+[🎬 01] Hi there!
-## Introduction
-### Browsing episodes from DB

 I have here a Hanami application listing all my Hanami Mastery episodes.
-If you wonder why, check out episode 38 when I've explained that in details.
+If you wonder why I need this, check out [episode 38](/episodes/38-hanami-mastery-app) when I've explained that in detail.

-The thing is, this episodes data is pulled out from my db, while I host my content using static site generator, and my source of truth database, is Github repository and markdown file system!
+The thing is, these episodes' data is pulled out from my DB, but I host my content using the static site generator.
+The source of truth database is a GitHub repository and markdown file system!

-All our content is open sourced, and everyone can contribute to it, by writing new episodes, or updating the existing ones.
+All our content is open-sourced, and everyone can contribute to it, by writing new episodes, or updating the existing ones.

 This is part of our mission to bring value to Ruby community together, and I don't want to use private postgres database for this.